Indianapolis 500: Field

 The traditional 33-car starting field at Indianapolis is larger than the fields at the other IndyCar races.
-The field at Indy typically consists of all of the full-time IndyCar Series entries (roughly 20–22 cars), along with roughly 10–15 part-time or "Indy-only" entries.
+The field at Indy typically consists of all of the full-time IndyCar Series entries (roughly 25-27 cars), along with roughly 8-10 part-time or "Indy-only" entries.
 The "Indy-only" entries, also known as "One-offs", may be an extra car added to an existing full-time team, or a part-time team altogether that does not enter any of the other races, or enters only a few selected races.
 The "Indy-only" drivers may come from a wide range of pedigrees but are usually experienced Indy car competitors who either lack a full-time ride, are former full-time drivers who have elected to drop down to part-time status, or occasional one-off drivers from other racing disciplines.
 It is not uncommon for some drivers (particularly former Indy 500 winners) to quit full-time driving during the season, but race solely at Indy for numerous years afterward before entering full retirement.

+Organization and management

+The track and sanctioning series is currently owned by Penske Entertainment, a company owned by long time racing team owner Roger Penske.
+In addition to the permanent Speedway staff, roughly 12,500 personnel are mobilized during the Indianapolis 500 weekend to support broadcast operations, safety and medical services, crowd management, retail, weather monitoring, and other logistical functions.

+Following the Indianapolis 500, a designated 500-hour renewal period is held during which ticket holders can renew or upgrade their seats for the following year; roughly 60–65 % of grandstand seats are typically committed during this period.